MehtabAlamKhan/Sorting-Visualizer/README.md

           Sorting Visualzer
 ------------------------------------
-Just a basic Sorting Visualzer app where you can visualize how the sorting algori- thms work.
+Just a basic Sorting Visualzer app where you can visualize how the sorting algorithms work.

 Algorithms included are -